kuntau/ccpweb/_i18n/en/product/reserve-bay-terms.md

 1.1 In this Terms and Conditions:

-1. “Citycarpark”, “us”, “we” and “our” refers to Yayasan Wilayah Persekutuan, the provider of the Services whose address is at Tingkat 11, Menara DBKL 3, Bandar Wawasan, Jalan Raja Abdullah, 50300 Kuala Lumpur;
+1. “Citycarpark”, “us”, “we” and “our” refers to Yayasan Wilayah Persekutuan, the provider of the Services whose address is at Majlis Perbandaran Jasin, 77000 Jasin, Melaka;
 2. “GST” means the goods and services tax currently imposed by the Government of Malaysia for providing the Services;
 3. “Terminal” means the Citycarpark electronic parking Terminals located in various locations in the State of Wilayah Persekutuan Kuala Lumpur calibrated with the parking rates fixed by Datuk Bandar Kuala Lumpur;
 4. “Parking Spaces” means the on-street parking spaces in the State of Wilayah Persekutuan Kuala Lumpur, Malaysia under the jurisdiction of Datuk Bandar Kuala Lumpur;